LiamLian0727/UnderwaterSAM2Eval/README.md

 *  When automated inference without user-specified prompt, the performance of SAM2 shows a significant degradation.
 Therefore, how to design a reliable object detection module as a prompt generator for SAM2 will be the focus of future research in this area.

+In addition, due to the scarcity of underwater video segmentation datasets, this report doesn't evaluate the performance of SAM2 on the underwater video instance segmentation task.
+However, based on SAM2's excellent performance on underwater 2D instance segmentation, we speculate that SAM2 can be a powerful annotation tool for underwater video instance segmentation dataset and help the development of this field.

 ## Citation
 If you find our repo or USIS10K dataset useful for your research, please cite us:
 ```